Ramco Systems

 Ramco Systems Limited is an Indian multinational enterprise software product & platform provider.
-Founded in 1997, it is a part of the Ramco Group, and is headquartered in Chennai, Tamil Nadu, India.
+Founded in 1997, it is a part of the Ramco Group, and is headquartered in Chennai, India.

 History

 Ramco Systems was founded in 1992 as the research and development division of Ramco Industries and began product development in 1993.
 It became a separate subsidiary in 1997.
 In the same year, the company released its ERP product, Marshal 3.0, which was launched by Bill Gates.

 In 2002, Ramco Systems launched VirtualWorks, a web-based ERP product that automates software development.

 In 2011, the company launched its SaaS ERP service for the aviation, aerospace and defense industries.

 In 2014, Ramco Systems signed a deal with Norske Skog to provide Cloud enterprise resource planning (ERP) integrated with asset management and financials for its ANZ region.

 In 2016, Ramco Systems opened an engineering lab in Singapore.
 The lab's first anchor partner was Air France Industries KLM Engineering & Maintenance, for whom it advanced aviation IT solutions, along with wearables for ground engineers and drones to inspect aircraft on the tarmac.
 With support from Singapore Economic Development Board (EDB).

-In 2022, Ramco Systems established a new development center in Madurai, India, which was the company's first product development center outside of its headquarters in Chennai.
+In 2022, Ramco Systems established a new development center in Madurai, which was the company's first product development center outside of its headquarters in Chennai.
 In the same year, the company also opened a new subsidiary in the United States called Ramco Systems Defense and Security Incorporated (RSDSI).^{} RSDSI is focused on the defense industry in the United States.
 Ramco Systems Defense has offices in Washington, D.C. and Dallas.

 In 2023, Etihad Airways Engineering partnered with Ramco to implement Ramco's Aviation Suite V5.9.

-Also in 2023, Ramco Systems inaugurated its wholly owned subsidiary in Qatar to work with the region's businesses on ERP, HR, and payroll solutions.
+Also in 2023, Ramco Systems inaugurated its wholly owned subsidiary in Qatar to work with the region's businesses on ERP, HR, and payroll software.
 In the same year, Ramco Systems appointed its current chief executive officer, Sundar Subramanian.